 Of course, all else is typically not equal.
 From the perspective of consequentialists and non-consequentialists alike, a societal norm allowing people to harm children would be worse than one allowing people to neglect preventing children from being harmed accidentally.
 This is because actively harming children could set a precedent encouraging others to harm children more, which would have worse overall consequences.
 Doing harm may well be instrumentally worse than allowing harm even if the Doctrine of Doing and Allowing is false.

 However, while consequentialists—including utilitarians—accept that doing harm is typically instrumentally worse than allowing harm, they deny that doing harm is intrinsically worse than allowing harm.
 For utilitarians, only the outcomes matter.
 To the harmed child, the result is the same—whether you do the harming, or someone else does and you fail to prevent it.
-When considered from the perspective of the child, the action-omission distinction is irrelevant: whether their suffering results from your deliberate action or your neglect, they suffer the same either way.
+When considered from the child’s perspective, the action-omission distinction is irrelevant: whether their suffering results from your deliberate action or your neglect, they suffer the same either way.

 It matters a great deal whether or not there is an intrinsic moral difference between doing and allowing harm.
 As pointed out above, the Doctrine of Doing and Allowing is at the heart of the disagreement between many consequentialists and non-consequentialists.
 Furthermore, it matters for real-world decision-making.
 For instance, the ethics guidelines of many medical associations never allow doctors to actively and intentionally cause the death of a patient.
 However, it’s acceptable for doctors to intentionally let a patient die under certain circumstances, such as if the patient is in great pain and wants to end their life.
 This distinction—between a doctor letting a terminally ill patient die and a doctor actively assisting a patient who wants to end their life—is regarded as less relevant from a utilitarian perspective.
 If we allow doctors to let a terminally ill patient (who wishes to end their suffering) die, a utilitarian would argue that doctors should also be permitted to actively assist a patient to bring about their death with their consent.